Mr. Bean: The Animated Series

 Mr. Bean: The Animated Series is a British animated sitcom produced by Tiger Aspect Productions in association with Richard Purdum Productions and Varga Holdings (for the first series).
-Based on the live-action television sitcom of the same title created by Rowan Atkinson and Richard Curtis, the sitcom centres on Mr. Bean (Atkinson), Teddy, Irma Gobb (Matilda Ziegler), the Reliant Regal's mysterious driver, Mrs. Julia Wicket (Sally Grace) and her cat Scrapper.
+Based on the live-action television sitcom of the same title created by Rowan Atkinson and Richard Curtis, the sitcom centres on Mr. Bean (Atkinson), Teddy, Irma Gobb (Matilda Ziegler), the Reliant Regal's mysterious driver, Mrs. Wicket (Sally Grace) and her cat Scrapper.
 In February 2001, the series was officially announced, with it premiering shortly afterwards.

-Debuting on 2 March 2002 and originally ending on 1 November 2004, the first series, featuring 52 episodes in total, was originally broadcast on ITV at a Saturday night slot.
+Debuting on 2 March 2002 and originally ending on 1 November 2004, the first series, featuring 52 episodes in total, was originally broadcast on ITV in a Saturday night slot.
 In October 2004, the sitcom left the Saturday night slot and was instead broadcast daily on CITV due to the show's popularity with younger audiences.

 In July 2013, Studio-43 were brought to the light of Tiger-Aspect for the idea of a new animated series so that they could animate the series, but it wasn't until January 2014 that CITV publicly announced that a new animated series would be made, with Rowan Atkinson once again providing his voice for the role.
-52 new episodes began airing on 16 February 2015 on CITV.
+52 new episodes began airing on CITV.

-On 6 February 2018, Tiger Aspect served up for the third series, began airing on 9 April 2019 on CITV in the UK, and across international markets on Boomerang and other Turner Kids channels in select markets.
+In 2018, Tiger Aspect served up the third series, which began airing on CITV in the UK and across international markets on Boomerang and other Turner Kids channels in select markets on 9 April 2019.

-On 4 January 2024, it was announced that the series has been commissioned for a fourth run, produced by Tiger Aspect Kids & Family, in partnership with Warner Bros.
+In 2024, it was announced that the series had been commissioned for a fourth run, produced by Tiger Aspect Kids & Family, in partnership with Warner Bros.
 Discovery and ITVX, through deals agreed by Banijay Rights.